withertech/SteamScraper/docs/CONFIGINI.md

 ```

 #### langPrios="en,de,es"
-Completely overwrites the internal language priority list inside of Skyscraper.
+Completely overwrites the internal language priority list inside of Steamscraper.
 Multiple languages can be configured here separated by commas.

 NOTE!
 Read more about how languages are handles in general [here](LANGUAGES.md).